 Now for the fun part: design!
 Even if you’re using a template, make sure to put your personal touch on it.
-It’s your business (and branding), and you want to feel like you’re taking ownership of everything that comes from your coaching business.
+It’s your business (and branding), and you want to make sure you’re taking ownership of everything that comes from you.

 5. Ditch the Paper and Go Digital

 Printing stuff out is so last year.
 Make things easier for yourself and the planet by opting for digital forms.
-This could mean a live link to an interactive form, or a fillable PDF that clients can complete on their computer or even phone.
+This could mean a live link to an interactive form, or a fillable PDF that clients can complete on their computer, or even their phone.

 Better yet, Paperbell includes intake forms, so you can make your coaching process even more streamlined.
 You can take care of your onboarding and other processes by dropping your coaching clients a single link.

 You’ve Got Everything You Need: Now Go Forth and Coach!